prashantbaher/tcc-blog/_posts/solidworks-macros/2019-04-20-create-center-rectangle.md

   ' Setting Sketch manager for our sketch
   Set swSketchManager = swDoc.SketchManager

-  ' Creating a "Variant" Variable which holds the values return by "CreateCornerRectangle" method Dim vSketchLines As Variant
+  ' Creating a "Variant" Variable which holds the values return by "CreateCenterRectangle" method Dim vSketchLines As Variant

   ' Inserting a sketch into selected plane swSketchManager.InsertSketch True

-  ' Creating a Corner Rectangle
+  ' Creating a Center Rectangle
-  vSketchLines = swSketchManager.CreateCornerRectangle(0, 1, 0, 1, 0, 0)
+  vSketchLines = swSketchManager.CreateCenterRectangle(0, 0, 0, 1, 0, 0)

-  ' De-select the lines after creation swDoc.ClearSelection2 True
+  ' De-select the corner rectangle after creation swDoc.ClearSelection2 True

   ' Zoom to fit screen in Solidworks Window